 What is your advice to the freelancing community?

-The advice from Mizpah Valmoria in the freelancing community is you need to be honest with your clients and to yourself, ask a question if you don’t know anything, treat each negative as a learning curve and trust the process.
-Commit to each project you are working, love what you do and it will love you back.
+The advice from Mizpah Valmoria in the freelancing community is you need to be honest with your clients and yourself, ask a question if you don’t know anything, treat each negative as a learning curve, and trust the process.
+Commit to each project you are working on, love what you do and it will love you back.